SMM - What You Need to Know

 Like MGUS, Smoldering myeloma (SMM) is a disorder of the blood.
 SMM is a more advanced stage of MGUS - it is classified as a pre-cancerous disease.

-The majority of patients who have SMM show no symptoms, however, the risk with SMM is that it progresses to Multiple Myeloma - a very aggressive type of cancer.
-This risk is higher than in patients with MGUS, approximately half of patients with SMM will progress to Multiple Myeloma within five years.
+Similar to MGUS, the majority of patients who have SMM show no symptoms, however, the risk with SMM is that it progresses to Multiple Myeloma - a very aggressive type of cancer.
+This risk is higher than in patients with MGUS, with approximately half of patients with SMM progressing to Multiple Myeloma within five years.

 How is SMM Currently Treated?

 SMM patients that are deemed at high-risk of disease progression are now being advised to intervene with the latest myeloma therapies.
 Those patients deemed to be low to medium risk are advised of a "watch and wait" strategy.

 This is a period of time which can be anything from one to more than twenty years, when you will have no treatment for your condition but rather you will be monitored by your treating medical practitioner.
 This "active monitoring" will usually be every 3-6 months.